Todd Herzog

-Todd Michael Herzog (born January 29, 1985) is a former American reality television personality who is best known for winning the 15th season of the American series Survivor, Survivor: China, in 2007.
+Todd Michael Herzog (born January 29, 1985) is a former American reality television personality who won the 15th season of the American series Survivor, Survivor: China, in 2007.

 Survivor

-On Survivor: China, the 15th season of the reality TV show Survivor, Herzog was initially placed on the Fei Long Tribe.
+On Survivor: China, the 15th season of the reality TV show Survivor, Herzog was placed on the Fei Long Tribe.
 The tribe overcame its opponent, Zhan Hu, by winning immunity early on.
 During the first few days, Herzog made an alliance that lasted the whole game with Amanda Kimmel and Aaron Reisberger until the tribe swap.
 When the tribe faced tribal council, Leslie Nease was voted out.
 Prior to her elimination, Nease had given Herzog a clue to the hidden immunity idol, which she had received from Jaime Dugan.
 In the subsequent reward challenge, the two tribes learned that each would send two members to the other.
 Fei Long received Michael "Frosti" Zernow and Sherea Lloyd.
 However the swap deprived Herzog and Kimmel of their alliance member Reisberger and James Clement.
 The Zhan Hu tribe then threw the following immunity challenge, thus eliminating Reisberger.

 Herzog and Kimmel had found the immunity idol and Zernow, Denise Martin, and Courtney Yates were informed of the discovery.
 When Fei Long won the reward challenge and kidnapped Clement, Herzog gave Clement the immunity idol and told him to throw the immunity challenge, in an attempt to eliminate Dugan.
 However, the plan backfired when Martin was unable to swallow a chicken fetus in the immunity challenge.
 Zhan Hu won immunity and Fei Long was sent to Tribal Council where Lloyd was eliminated.
 Clement found the second immunity idol at the Zhan-Hu camp later, before the two tribes merged.
 The original Fei Long members, both old and new, planned to vote out the new arrivals: Peih-Gee Law, Jaime Dugan, and Erik Huffman.
 They voted as a bloc, and Dugan was sent to the jury.